mahadali05/mahadali05.github.io/Personal-Website/src/README.md

 ## Customization

 Feel free to modify the content in `src/index.html`, adjust styles in `src/style.css`, and add any necessary JavaScript functionality in `src/scripts/main.js` to personalize the website further.

+## How to Deploy on GitHub Pages

+1. Push this repository to GitHub under the name "mahadali05.github.io".
+2. In your GitHub settings, enable Pages from the main branch.
+3. Your site should then be available at https://mahadali05.github.io.

 ## Disclaimer